 Applicant Details

-Applicant details means the details of the person or organization filling the application form.
+Applicant details mean the details of the person or organization filling the application form.
 In terms of water and sewerage connection application, the applicant is the user who needs to fill connection details such as name, age, address, mother's name, father's name, mobile number, email id, billing address, connection address, daily consumption and seasonal peak consumption (in case of organization) etc. There could be applicants for temporary connections during construction of a building or functions or public fairs etc. which are either provided with temporary service connection or supplied by tankers.
 It is recommended that automated authentication be incorporated with other government documents and services such as Aadhaar, PAN, etc.

 Consumer Type

 Consumer type is the classification of W&S connections based on property use of the plot/ property.
 This may also be fetched from ‘Use’ details of the property from the property database using PID.
+Fig 2.

 Fig. 2 Taxonomy of Consumer Type